James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 It is a similar kit to the one above, but one difference is that the tools are for the V6 variants and earlier.

-This kit has an adapter to fit newer models like the V7 onwards.
+This kit includes an adapter to fit newer models, such as the V7 and onwards.

 I wouldn’t recommend this unless you own a V6 (or older) model and want some forward compatibility with newer models.